 -Bachelor of Fine Art -Transfer Diploma, Red Deer College- 1999

-“Since early childhood, I have been fascinated by nature and the outdoors, designed objects, and human behaviour.
+“Since early childhood, I have been fascinated by nature, designed objects, and human behaviour.
 In the 1980s my love of BMX culture led me to my first job as a bike mechanic, truck driver, then as a carpenter travelling rural Alberta and Saskatchewan.
-In 1997, I began postsecondary education pursuing a passion for art + design- educated in the foundations of hand drawing, painting, and sculpture.
+In 1997, I began postsecondary education pursuing a passion for the Arts- in the foundations of hand drawing, painting, and sculpture.

 My deepest interest lies at the intersection between creative thinking, and the technical processes that enable one to realize a vision or concept.
 At the very core, I am painter and a sculptor.
 I thrive in creative environments, collaborating with others who share my passion developing ideas to their final form.